 A major in art or art history is designed to provide a foundation in theory and practice.
 Students focus on making and meaning, and gain an understanding of visual and contextual history and analysis.
-In studying the formal, technical and conceptual aspects of art and art history, students learn to communicate effectively to broad and diverse audiences.
+In studying the formal, technical and conceptual aspects of art and art history, students learn to communicate effectively with broad and diverse audiences.